Lake Whatcom Guidelines

 - Sweep lawn trimmings away from the street and sidewalk.
 Lawn trimmings left on pavement can wash into storm drains, clogging the stormwater system and adding excess nutrients to our waterways.

-- Composting grass in not recommended because it is high in phosphorus.
+- Best choices for disposal of grass clippings (composting grass at home is not recommended because it is high in phosphorus):

 Place hardwood chips, arborist chips, or hog-fuel mulch over soil to reduce erosion.
 Use a barrier such as bricks or wood to contain soil in the garden.